-A significant amount of people are predisposed to become addicted when they start to abuse prescription drugs after a legitimate prescription was written for them by their doctor.
+A significant amount of people are predisposed, or inclined, to become addicted when they start to abuse prescription drugs after a legitimate prescription was written for them by their doctor.
 The prescription may have been written due to chronic pain, injury, surgery or depression.
 Prescription drug abuse is increasing.
 Drug-seeking behaviors are the primary warning signs of prescription drug abuse, regardless of the chemical makeup of the medication.
 These behaviors include:

 - Frequent requests for refills from physicians